openpv-platform/OpenPV.Extension.Template/Ahsoka.Extensions.Template.UX/README.md

-﻿# OpenPV - Ahsoka.Extensions.VideoPlayer.UX
+﻿# OpenPV - Ahsoka.Extensions.Template

-Ahsoka.Extensions.VideoPlayer.UX contains UX Extension for configuring the VideoPlayer service on OpenView Pro Hardware
+Ahsoka.Extensions.Template contains an example of working with OpenPV Extensions.
+&nbsp;

 **[For more information about developing in OpenPV Click Here.](https://support.enovationcontrols.com/hc/en-us)**